Solving Tips

 Comparison X-Wing Swordfish

-Pattern Feature Each row must have candidate in exactly two columns Each row can have candidate in 2-3 columns
+Pattern characteristic Each row must have candidate in exactly two columns Each row can have candidate in 2-3 columns

 Frequency Occasional Rare